sabrinayan0229/DATA550_FinalProject/README.md

   - `table.R`: Script for generating the required table.
   - `figure.R`: Script for generating the required figure.
 - `report/`: Contains the R Markdown file for the final report.
-- `Makefile`: Contains rules for building the final report.
+- `Makefile`: Contains rules for building the final report and managing dependencies with `renv`.

 ## Generating the Report